New Fatherland: Consolidation and progress of the Independence Movement

 Despite having signed the Declaration of Independence, Chile and Argentina experienced unstable independence attributable to the presence of the Royalists in Peru.
 San Martín continued his planned invasion of Peru with the added support of O'Higgins.
 Organized in 1820 by the government of Chile, the Freedom Expedition of Peru, led by Commanding General José de San Martín and Lord Thomas Cochrane, was one of the central forces leading to the Peruvian War of Independence.
 In 1822, San Martin retired from the campaign, resigning as Protector of Peru.
 Simon Bolivar took his place, backed by the Colombian government, and continued to fight for Peru's independence.

 Cochrane would settle the decisive blow to the Royalists in Chile when, in 1820, he seized the Valdivian Fort System, the most fortified place in South America at the time.
 Cochrane succeeded in the Capture of Valdivia using a surprise land assault.
 He then sent a small force in charge of Jorge Beauchef to pursue the Royalist army fleeing from Valdivia to Chiloe and, in the process, conquered the cities located further south of Valdivia - including Me Río Bueno and Osorno.

 After the capture of Valdivia, Lord Cochrane left Colonel Jorge Beauchef as commander and governor of Valdivia.
 On 6 March 1820, Colonel Beauchef overcame the royalists during the battle of El Toro.
 From Valdivia, Cochrane went to Chiloe.
 He failed in a ground attack on Ancud and was forced to retreat.
 After the battle of El Toro, he began to consolidate his army's presence in the southern Chilean region, excluding Chiloé.

+End of the New Homeland

+In Chilean historiography, the New Homeland is seen to have ended in 1823, with the resignation of O'Higgins in the open town council meeting of January 28.
+O'Higgins, emotional, said goodbye to the audience with the following words:

+However, the last Spanish territory in Chile, the island of Chiloé, would be conquered and annexed to the new Republic of Chile, only in January 1826, when the Treaty of Tantauco was signed, during the government of Ramón Freire, successor of O'Higgins.